 One in eight people in Canada get sick because of contaminated food each year.
 A large source of these food-borne illness outbreaks are food businesses.
-This is why restaurants must undergo regular health inspections, conducted by provincial governments, municipalities and regional health authorities.
-These inspections help to ensure that the food a restaurant serves is safe for human consumption, minimizing the risks of a food-borne illness outbreak.
+In addition to ensuring staff complete a Food Handler Certification Course, restaurants are also required to undergo regular health inspections by provincial, municipal, and regional health authorities.

-Regions in Canada have different requirements regarding Food Handler Certification.
+Different parts of Canada have different requirements regarding Food Handler Certification.
 Know the requirements specific to your region.
 As part of the health inspection, the Health Inspector will check that your business is following the Food Handler Certification requirements in your area.

 If your business prioritizes food safety practices at all times, you should have nothing to worry about.
 The Inspector’s goal is to ensure your business is taking all the necessary steps to prevent food-borne illness.
 Prepare for your health inspection by ensuring proper protocols are in place, staff are properly trained and your business has a comprehensive Food Safety Plan.